 Like the old man in the Lotus Pier whose name Wei Wuxian had never known.

-Sandu came down from the sky like the coming of storm, carrying with it the scent of lighting and upturned earth, the acrid smell of a landslide.
+Sandu came down from the sky like the coming of a storm, carrying with it the scent of lightning and upturned earth.
+The aftermath of a landslide.

 “Wei Wuxian,” he panted.